Mazen-Z/FinantumAlgorithm/README.md

 # VQE Portfolio Optimization Algorithm

-This repository contains a quantum algorithm based on the Variational Quantum Eigensolver (VQE) for optimizing a stock portfolio.
-The algorithm leverages quantum computing resources via AWS Braket and is implemented in a Qiskit-powered qBraid notebook environment.
+A quantum algorithm based on the Variational Quantum Eigensolver (VQE) for optimizing a stock portfolio.
+The algorithm can be customized to leverage quantum computing such as AWS Braket, Nvidia CUDA-Q, IonQ, Rigetti Quil, IBM Q, etc. and is implemented in a Qiskit powered, qBraid notebook environment.

 ## Table of Contents
 - [Introduction](#introduction)